 Interface text is often treated as a formality.
-That’s how you end up with technical terms in user-facing pieces which makes the copy dry and careless.
-That’s because developers have their mind set on different goals.
+That’s how you end up with technical terms in user-facing pieces, making the copy dry and careless.
+That’s because developers have their minds set on different goals.
 They might not know how to contract a text without losing a zest.
 That’s where they need UX writers.
 A website has to be consistent across multiple devices and screen sizes.
 The textual content has to be responsive as well.

 A user does not draw a distinction between the UI and the content.